RetroPie/RetroPie-Docs/docs/Setting-up-a-PS4-controller.md

 ##Now Let's Test

-    ds4drv --led 000008
+    ds4drv --hidraw --led 000008

-_Alternitevely you can just do 'ds4drv'.
+_Alternitevely you can just do 'ds4drv --hidraw'.
 I added '--led 000008' for a less bright led on the controller._

 You will need to put the PS4 controller into pairing mode.
 You can do this by holding down the SHARE button & the PS button at the same time.
 It will starting flickering.
 It takes mine about 5 seconds to connect.